Company Constitution or Replaceable Rules: Which Is Better? (2020 Update)

-A company's internal affairs can be managed under both a company constitution and replaceable rules under the Corporations Act.
+A company's internal affairs can be managed under both a company constitution and replaceable rules in the Corporations Act.
 Learn which is better here.

 First of all, company constitutions are not mandatory for every proprietary company.
 However, company constitutions are extremely useful and indeed recommended for companies.
 This is especially true for those that do not have ordinary share arrangements.
 Company constitutions specify the rules governing a company’s directors and shareholders in relation to the operation of a company.
-If you are a current or future shareholder, you will be bound by the constitution if you are a contracting party.
+If you are a current or future shareholder, you will be bound by the constitution.

 Modification of Company Constitutions

-In order to modify a company constitution a special resolution must be passed.
+To modify a company constitution, a special resolution must be passed.
 A special resolution requires 21 days notice (28 days for publicly listed companies).
 75% of the votes need to be in favour to pass the resolution.
 Check out our guide to learn more about modifying a company constitution.

 Replaceable Rules in the Corporations Act

 Replaceable rules, like a company constitution govern the activities and operation of companies.
-These rules are in the Corporations Act.
+These rules are in the Corporations Act 2001 (Cth).
 These rules apply unless they are ‘displaced’ or modified by the company.
 The replaceable rules are set out in section 141 of the Act.
 These rules govern matters relating to;

 - the appointment of directors;